AravindMutthe/Aravind-Notes/Linux-Commands.md

 - **uniq**: Remove duplicate lines from a sorted file.
 - **tr**: Translate or delete characters.

-# 8. Linux commands classified into 2 categories

-##### Internal (Shell) commands

-- Built-in commands of the shell.
-- Accessed directly from the shell environment.

-##### External (Kernel) commands

-- Executable programs stored in specific directories (/bin or /sbin).
-- Accessed via the shell by searching the directories listed in the PATH variable.

-***"type" is used to find out whether a command is internal or external?***
-> **Example: type cd**

-# 9. How to control System and Services on a system running systemd
+# 8. How to control System and Services on a system running systemd

 - **systemctl**: Utility for controlling systemd system and service manager.
 - **Systemd**: A collection of system management daemons, utilities, and libraries serving as a replacement for System V init daemon.

-# 10. Mounting
+# 9. Mounting

 Mounting refers to making a group of files in a file system structure accessible to users by attaching a root directory from one file system to that of another.
 It can be local or remote, where local mounting connects disk drivers to behave as a single logical system, and remote mount uses NFS (Network File System) to connect directories on other machines.